ST. LOUIS, Mo. — Chief Jon Belmar is retiring, according to St. Louis County Executive Sam Page. He tweeted this message Monday morning:

-The St. Louis County Police Department released the following statement shortly after St. Louis County Executive Sam Page sent the tweet:
+This statement was provided by St. Louis County Police shortly after St. Louis County Executive Sam Page sent the tweet:

 “On Monday, February 10, 2020, Colonel Jon M. Belmar, St. Louis County Police Chief, announced his retirement after nearly 34 years of service as a commissioned police officer, with six years as Chief of Police.
 Chief Belmar’s retirement will commence on April 30, 2020.